blackcodecamp/CloudWebDevelopment/2_1_2_CreateImage.md

 6. Set Variable Name to `JAVA_HOME`
 7. For Variable value paste the result of $where java
 8. Press `OK`
-9. Restart COmmand Prompt
+9. Restart Command Prompt
-10. Type the following command TO MAKE SURE THE VARIABLE HAS BEEN SET
+10. Type the following command to make sure the variable has been correctly set
     ```
     set JAVA_HOME
     ```